Rakas v. Illinois

 Rakas v.
 Illinois, 439 U.S. 128, was a United States Supreme Court case decided in 1978.
-The case addressed the theoretical boundaries of personal standing within the context of search and seizure under the Fourth Amendment.
-In a 5-4 decision, the Court held that in order to claim the protection of the Fourth Amendment, a defendant must demonstrate that they have a reasonable expectation of privacy in the place or belonging that is subjected to a search.
+The case addressed the theoretical boundaries of personal standing within the context of search and seizure under the Fourth Amendment to the United States Constitution.
+In a 5–4 decision, the Court held that to claim the protection of the Fourth Amendment, a defendant must demonstrate that they have a reasonable expectation of privacy in the place or belonging that is subjected to a search.

-Factual Background
+Factual background

 On February 4, 1975, law enforcement officials in Kankakee County, Illinois, were alerted via radio to a robbery that had taken place several hours earlier that day.
-The report detailed the descriptions of the two male assailants, along with the license plate number, year, make, model, and color of their escape vehicle.
-A police officer on duty observed the vehicle occupied by Rakas and his companions and pursued it, initially suspecting it to be the stolen getaway car.
+The report provided detailed descriptions of the two male assailants, along with the license plate number, year, make, model, and color of their vehicle.
+A police officer on duty observed a vehicle occupied by Rakas and his companions and pursued it, initially suspecting it to be the getaway car described in the report.
 The officer quickly discerned that the vehicle was of a different color and bore a different license plate number; nevertheless, he maintained his pursuit.
 Upon the vehicle's arrival at a lounge, where its occupants proceeded indoors, the officer dispatched a description of the suspects.
-Another officer on dispatch informed the trailing officer that one of the descriptions corresponded with one of the male assailants in the robbery.
-The suspects were subsequently back in their vehicle and travelling on the highway when they were stopped by the officer and his radioed backup that he requested.
+Another officer on dispatch informed the trailing officer that one of the descriptions corresponded with that of one of the male assailants in the robbery.
+The suspects were subsequently back in their vehicle and traveling on the highway when the officer and his requested backup stopped them.

-The officers, despite recognizing that this was evidently not the vehicle they were seeking, instructed the occupants of the car (petitioners Rakas and King plus two young women) to exit the vehicle at gunpoint.
-The police conducted a thorough and comprehensive search of the car while holding the occupants outside.
+The officers, despite recognizing that the vehicle was evidently not the one they were seeking, instructed the occupants of the car (petitioners Rakas and King, plus two young women) to exit the vehicle at gunpoint.
+The police conducted a comprehensive search of the car while holding the occupants outside.
 While searching the vehicle, the officers found a locked glove compartment containing a box of rifle shells, as well as a sawed-off rifle located beneath the front passenger seat.
 Upon finding the rifle and the ammunition, the officers transported the petitioners to the station and placed them under arrest.

-Procedural History
+Procedural history

-Trial Court Decision
+Trial court decision

-Prior to trial, the petitioners filed a motion to suppress the rifle and the shells, claiming they were stopped and searched illegally and without probable cause.
-They acknowledged that they were not the owners of the vehicle and were merely passengers—the owner of the car had been the driver of the vehicle at the time of the search.
-Because of this, the Circuit Court of Kankakee County rejected the motion aimed at suppressing the evidence.
+Before trial, the petitioners filed a motion to suppress the rifle and the shells, claiming that the vehicle was stopped and searched illegally and without probable cause.
+They acknowledged that they were not the vehicle's owners and were merely passengers—the owner had been driving it at the time of the search.
+Because of this, the Circuit Court of Kankakee County rejected the motion to suppress the evidence.
 The court, in light of this holding, did not determine whether there was probable cause for the search and seizure.